Weighted diffeomorphism groups of Banach spaces and weighted mapping groups: Composition on weighted functions and superposition operators

 \begin{prop} Let $\SX$, $\SY$ and $\SZ$ be normed spaces, $\UF\subseteq \SX$ and $\VF\subseteq \SY$ open subsets such that $\VF$ is star-shaped with center~$0$, $k \in \cl{\N}$, $\ell \in \cl{\N}^\ast$ and $\cW \subseteq \cl{\R}^{\UF}$ with $1_{\UF} \in \cW$.
 Then the map

 whose existence was stated in \refer{lem:BC0_operiert_stetig_auf_CW} is a $\ConDiff{}{}{\ell}$-map with

 \end{prop} \begin{proof} \BeweisKompoCBCW{\GewFunk} \end{proof}

-\subsubsection{Composition of weighted functions with an analytic map}
+\subsection{Composition of weighted functions with an analytic map}

 We discuss a sufficient criterion for an analytic map to operate on $\CcFo{\UF}{\VF}{k}$ through (covariant) composition.
-First, we state a result about covariant composition of a map that is a direct consequence of \refer{prop:BC0_operiert_glatt_auf_CW}.
-After that, we have to treat the real and the complex analytic case seperately.
+First, we state a result about the superposition on weighted functions that is a direct consequence of \refer{prop:BC0_operiert_glatt_auf_CW}.
+After that, we have to treat real and complex analytic functions seperately.
 While the complex case is straightforward, in the real case we have to deal with complexifications.